Oskang09/digdata/README.md

 - 1.0.10 Testing Github Packages
 - 1.0.11 Testing Github Packages
 - 1.0.12 Finally we did it.
+- 1.0.13 Only publish to npm
+- 1.0.14 Fix security alerts

 # Maintainers & Contributors